 hotels and casinos

 While the type of equipment at those facilities can differ, the core range of maintenance responsibilities is more or less the same.

 Certain businesses might have a highly specialized piece of equipment.
 If it breaks down, the facility manager will usually outsource the repair to a specialized maintenance vendor that has the necessary tools and knowledge.

-Doing it in-house vs outsourcing facility maintenance work
+In-house vs outsourcing of facilities maintenance work

 This is not an either/or question.
 Most facility managers take a middle-of-the-road approach.
 In fact, according to our latest research, 82% of facility and maintenance managers have a strong mixed strategy:

 Facility managers in hospitals and casinos will often have a dedicated vendor they can call in to repair equipment that requires specialized knowledge.